sergcpp/Ray/README.md

 - CPU backends can use 2x2 or 4x2 Ray packet traversal optimized with SSE/AVX/NEON intrinsics, which is very effective for primary and glossy secondary rays, but not so effective for very random diffuse secondary rays even after sorting applied.
 Thin templated wrapper class (simd_vec_*) used to avoid code duplication, looks still ugly though.
 - Compression-sorting-decompression used on secondary rays as described in "Fast Ray Sorting and Breadth-First Packet Traversal for GPU Ray Tracing" paper (only sorting part, no breadth-first traversal used).
 OpenCL backend uses my terrible implementation of parallel radix sort described in "Introduction to GPU Radix Sort".
 - Russian roulette path termination.
 When Ray influence falls certain threshold, path gets randomly terminated by probability inversely proportional to that influence.
 Weight of non-terminated Ray adjusted appropriately.
+- Lightmapping.
+Special 'Geo' camera type can be used for sampling meshes in texture space to produce direct and indirect lightmaps for realtime rendering.
+Only simple color values stored for now, but I would like to add SH-lightmaps in the future.